Glyphosate: Chemistry

-The main deactivation path for glyphosate is hydrolysis to aminomethylphosphonic acid.
+The main degradation path for glyphosate is hydrolysis to aminomethylphosphonic acid.

 Synthesis

 Two main approaches are used to synthesize glyphosate industrially, both of which proceed via the Kabachnik–Fields reaction.
 The first is to react iminodiacetic acid and formaldehyde with phosphorous acid (sometimes formed in situ from phosphorus trichloride using the water generated by the Mannich reaction of the first two reagents).
 Decarboxylation of the hydrophosphonylation product gives the desired glyphosate product.
 Iminodiacetic acid is usually prepared on-site by various methods depending on reagent availability.

 The second uses glycine in place of iminodiacetic acid.
 This avoids the need for decarboxylation but requires more careful control of stoichiometry, as the primary amine can react with any excess formaldehyde to form bishydroxymethylglycine, which must be hydrolysed during the work-up to give the desired product.

 This synthetic approach is responsible for a substantial portion of the production of glyphosate in China, with considerable work having gone into recycling the triethylamine and methanol solvents.
 Progress has also been made in attempting to eliminate the need for triethylamine altogether.